altruios/namshubettulpa/public/namshubettuple/enter-the-den.md

 ~A cellmate asked.~
 *Rossin waved his hand at that.*
 ~His free one~
-"R::Children's books, radio, newspapers, billboards.
+'R::Children books, radio, newspapers, billboards.
-Fucking billboards - and he just hasn't happened to see anything.
+Fucking billboards - and he just happened to not see anything.
 Not once - in his life.
-He looks like he's what, 40?
+He looks like heis what, 40?
 You really think a 40 year old detective could live his life without consuming any media...
 This by the way includes textbooks.
-I don't think you appreciate exactly how saturated this world...
+You do not appreciate exactly how saturated this world...
 This country is in these hooks.
-He's either a statistical anomaly..."
+He is either a statistical anomaly...'
 ~Rossin paused.~
 *Groaning, he laughed*
-"R::He's missing part of his brain.
+'R::He is missing part of his brain.
-You saw him scratch at his head - he probably has a scar back there..."
+You saw him scratch at his head - he probably has a scar back there...'
 "M::So he's a brain damaged detective?"
 ~Martha asked.~
 *Rossin nodded.*
-"R::Not sure how.
+'R::Not sure how.
 I, my writer, always thought the link was tied to consciousness...
-Any injury that would cause the link to fail would also put you in a coma" "M::Maybe he was in one?"
+Any injury that would cause the link to fail would also put you in a coma' "M::Maybe he was in one?"
-"R::I doubt it would be one you wake up from...
+'R::I doubt it would be one you wake up from...
 Which - also, by the way, is exceedingly rare.
-You don't just wake up from a coma - that happens on TV" ~The other people in the cell shared glances.~ ~Nontalkative as they were, they were clearly being put off by her talking to thin air.~ ~Martha looked at them.~
+You do not just wake up from a coma - that happens on TV' ~The other people in the cell shared glances.~ ~Nontalkative as they were, they were clearly being put off by her talking to thin air.~ ~Martha looked at them.~
 "M::Should we be talking now?"
 *She asked as she gestured to the three in front of her.*
 *Rossin glanced around,*
-"R::Oh, them?
+'R::Oh, them?
-Don't worry about them, we can always have them forget after - or during.
+We can always have them forget after - or during.
-Are they making you uncomfortable?"
+Are they making you uncomfortable?'
-"M::Well, no - but I don't think they think I'm sane" "R::So what?
+"M::Well, no - but I don't think they think I'm sane" 'R::So what?
-If you want me to - I could just hook them so they turn around and can't hear us" ~Martha considered.~
+If you want me to - I could just hook them so they turn around and will not hear us' ~Martha considered.~
 *She shook her head.*
 "M::It didn't work with the detective"
-"R::The detective is a fluke - one I...
+'R::The detective is a fluke - one I...
-My writer - would have loved to study"
+My writer - would have loved to study'
 ~Martha said quietly,~
 "M::What if it's me"
-"R::What?"
+'R::What?'
 "M::What if I damaged something, when I was stopped?"
 ~Rossin considered.~
-"R::More reason to give it a try...
+'R::More reason to give it a try...
-Just don't rip control from me while I'm connected and we'll be fine" "SM::Hey lady, I said who are you talking to?"
+Just let me keep control from me while I am connected and we will be fine' "SM::Hey lady, I said who are you talking to?"
-~The tone had an undercurrent of aggression - one that expected an answer.~ *Martha nodded, and switched the flip in her brain.* }
+~The tone had an undercurrent of aggression - one that expected an answer.~ *Martha nodded, and switched the flip in her brain.*
+}
 {
 mn:R
 ~Before she knew it she was outside herself in that shadowy perspective.~